Driver behavior is the cause behind most automobile crashes, and is also the easiest cause to prevent.

 According to the Insurance Information Institute, driver behavior results in many road injuries and fatalities, including the following:

-• Drunk driving – accounted for around 32% of crash fatalities in 2009.
+• Drunk driving – accounted for around 10% of crash fatalities in 2018.
 Despite efforts to reduce alcohol-impaired driving, every 48 minutes on average a drunk-driving death occurs.

-• Speeding – contributed to 31% of fatal crashes in 2009.
+• Speeding – contributed to 17% of fatal crashes in 2018.

-• Fatigue/drowsiness – from 1999 to 2009, 16.5% of fatal crashes involved fatigue.
+• Fatigue/drowsiness – in 2018, 2% of fatal crashes involved fatigue.

-We spend so much time driving that it’s easy to forget it is a highly risky activity and to become complacent or even over-confident if not careful.
+We spend so much time driving that it’s easy to forget it is a highly risky activity and can become complacent or even over-confident if not careful.
 Practicing safe driving behavior on the road not only helps to reduce crash risk, but also Maine auto insurance claims, premiums, and costs into the bargain!